Psalms For Life

 reign supreme over all the earth.

 The psalm’s second half mentions events in which God gave the Israelites resounding victories over oppressive nations, despite Israel’s extreme vulnerability.
-The psalmist hyperbolically seeks a rout so complete the vanquished army won’t even be able to bury their dead.
+The psalmist hyperbolically seeks a rout so complete that the vanquished army won’t even be able to bury their dead.
 Because like the enemies mentioned, this current alliance is treating God and his people with utter contempt.

 Lord, while we’re not fighting for our lives, we similarly find our faith attacked on every hand.
 Yet you reign supreme.
 Turn us back to you, O God our savior.
 And show your enemies that you’re sovereign over all so they humbly seek your grace.
 Amen.

-During your free moments today, pray this prayer:
+In your free moments today, pray this prayer:

 May the nations acknowledge that you alone